-The S&P 500 set a new closing high last Thursday, while the Dow first surpassed its 2007 record on March 5.
+The S&P 500 surpassed its 2007 closing high last Thursday, while the Dow first broke above its 2007 record on March 5.

-Stocks pared gains late in the session, giving investors another reason to examine the recent rally.
+Stocks pared gains late in the session, giving investors another reason to question the strength of the recent rally.

 "The recent legs of this rally have lacked a bit of conviction," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.
 "What's been leading equity markets has been more defensive sectors."